-F. Other Employment Testing
+G. Other Employment Testing

 - 1. Additionally, the Mille Lacs Band reserves the right to administer a single annual drug and alcohol test to existing employees within the defined scope of this policy. - 2.
-Employees engaged in safety-sensitive positions (for example, operators of machinery, equipment and Band owned vehicles; employees working with children, people with disabilities and elders) are subject to random testing.
+Employees engaged in safety-sensitive positions, deemed so through the Administrative Policy Board processes, (for example, operators of machinery, equipment and Band owned vehicles; employees working with children, people with disabilities and elders) are subject to random testing.
 Twenty percent of employees covered by this subdivision are subject to drug tests each year.
 The tests must be conducted periodically over a one (1) year calendar period.
 Individuals failing to appear for scheduled testing under this section are subject to discipline.
-Employees in safety-sensitive positions who test positive for alcohol or any controlled substance, including prescription medication for which the employee does not have a prescription, will be terminated immediately. - 3.
+Employees in safety-sensitive positions, deemed so through the Administrative Policy Board processes who test positive for alcohol or any controlled substance, including prescription medication for which the employee does not have a prescription, will be terminated immediately. - 3.
 An employee will be required to undergo a drug and alcohol test when, in the opinion of their immediate supervisor, there is reasonable suspicion that the employee is under the influence of drugs and/or alcohol, or that the employee has used, possessed, sold or transferred drugs and/or alcohol while on Band property or while operating vehicles or machinery as part of his/her job.
 The employee's supervisor must suspend the employee without pay and make arrangements to transport the employee to and from the testing facility designated by the Mille Lacs Band for a "reasonable suspicion" drug test. - 4.
-The other circumstances under which an employee is required to undergo a drug and alcohol test are as follows: - a.
-The employee has caused a work-related accident, or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident.
+The other circumstances under which an employee is required to undergo a drug and alcohol test are as follows:

-- b.
-The employee has sustained a personal injury as defined under Minnesota's Worker's Compensation Statutes or has caused another employee to sustain a personal injury. - An employee who previously has been required to undergo a c. chemical dependency treatment program may be tested, without prior notice, during the evaluation or treatment period and for up to twelve (12) months as stated in Section O. below.
+- a.
+The employee has caused a work-related accident, or was operating or helping to operate machinery, equipment, or vehicles involved in a work-related accident. - b.
+The employee has sustained a personal injury as defined under Minnesota's Worker's Compensation Statutes or has caused another employee to sustain a personal injury. - c.
+An employee who previously has been required to undergo a chemical dependency treatment program may be tested, without prior notice, during the evaluation or treatment period and for up to twelve (12) months as stated in Section O. below.

-G. Portable Breathalyzer Test
+H. Portable Breathalyzer Test